 Thought you couldn’t full-time RV because you have clients?
 Think again.

 Jaime and Larissa and their dog Chloe, were new to RVing, I mean like a week new when they came to the Summit.
 They run a successful Amazon wholesale business and teach online courses on how to replicate their success, not only on Amazon but other marketplaces.
 Larissa and I connected on her coaching background, since I too, provided coaching in my past corporate life.
 You can learn about their offerings at out at https://sellersuccessacademy.com

 Marc and Alowetta Terrien

 Marc and Alowetta run a software development company that they have successfully transitioned to the road, helping their clients adapt to a remote working model, a growing trend in a lot of industries.
 In addition to working together, they have been married for 33 years and “still love each-other even in 300 square feet of space.”
 Here they are inside their coach, with their dog Mac, who nailed the pose for this photo.
-You can follow their journey at http://explorateurs.us
+You can follow their http://explorateurs.us